Developer(s) – Warner Bros. Games Montreal

 Producer – Ben Mattes

 With the developmental duties changing hands between Rocksteady Studios and Warner Bros.
-Montreal, Arkham Origins went on to receive fairly positive acclaim from most publications, with the exception of Destructoid, who gave the game a mere 3.5/10.
+Montreal, Batman: Arkham Origins went on to receive fairly positive acclaim from most publications, with the exception of Destructoid, who gave the game a mere 3.5/10.
 Whilst I personally didn’t think it was anywhere near as bad to warrant that kind of a score, it’s still much below par compared to both Arkham City and Arkham Knight; but in my opinion, not Arkham Asylum.

 Graphics – 8/10